 Date of Authorship for this Version

 Lemar, Anika Singh, "BROWNFIELD DEVELOPMENT IN CONNECTICUT, A NEW CHAPTER: LIABILITY RELIEF FOR PURCHASERS AND SELLERS OF CONTAMINATED SITES IN THE 2011 ACT CONCERNING BROWNFIELD REMEDIATION AND DEVELOPMENTAS AN ECONOMIC DRIVER" (2012).
 Faculty Scholarship Series.
-Paper 4911.
+4911.